SmashGModule( module, S [,flag] )

 contain at least one non-scalar matrix.
 If either of these conditions

-fails, then it returns false
+fails, then it returns false.
+The function returns true if it

 succeeds in verifying that either G acts imprimitively, or